Mid-Unit 1 Assessment: Researching Perspectives of the American Revolution: Patriots | EL Education Curriculum

 Down the road:

-• In the second half of the unit, students will analyze perspectives within the Loyalist and Patriot groups, including the perspective of a Native American and of a black slave.
+• In the second half of the unit, students will analyze perspectives within the Loyalist and Patriot groups, including the perspective of a Native American and of an enslaved African American.

 • Provide feedback on students' mid-unit assessments in preparation for returning them in Lesson 11.